 Parents and grandparents are most likely to notice a possible hearing problem because they spend the most time with the baby.
 If you think your baby may have trouble hearing, work with your pediatrician to make an appointment with a hearing specialist (audiologist) before your baby is 3 months old.
 Babies whose hearing loss is discovered and treated early can develop normal speech and language along with other children their age.

-Though the reasons for hearing loss in babies often aren’t known, your baby’s hearing specialist may ask you about some things that may affect her chances of having it:
+Though the reasons for hearing loss in babies often aren’t known, your baby’s hearing specialist may ask you about some things that may affect their chances of having it: